James Forrest (footballer, born 1991)

 James Forrest (born 7 July 1991) is a Scottish professional footballer who plays as a winger for club Celtic and the Scotland national team.

 Forrest joined Celtic's youth academy in 2003 and made his first team debut in the 2009–10 season.
-A one-club man, he has been a linchpin in a successful era for Celtic, becoming the most decorated player in the club's history with 26 trophies overall.
+A one-club man, he has been a linchpin in a successful era for Celtic, and is the most decorated player in the club's history, having won 28 trophies.

 Forrest played at every youth level for Scotland, winning 13 caps for the under-19 team, scoring two goals, and four caps for the under-21 team.
 He made his senior international debut on 29 May 2011 against the Republic of Ireland.
 He was part of the Scotland squads at UEFA Euro 2020 and UEFA Euro 2024.

 Early life

-Forrest was born in the Craigie district of Ayr, South Ayrshire and attended Prestwick Academy.
+Forrest attended Prestwick Academy.
 He had the prospect of a professional tennis career when he was younger.
 He was consistently approached by Prestwick Tennis Club to play for them, but he refused as he wanted to pursue his career in football.
 He was described by coaches at the club as being a naturally talented player, who could just "pick up a racquet and play".
-His younger brother, Alan Forrest, plays for Heart of Midlothian; their sister Lisa is also a footballer.
+His younger brother, Alan Forrest, plays for Dundee; their sister Lisa is also a professional footballer for Glasgow City FC.